INFO490/assignments/hw8/hw8.markdown

 ## Week 8 Assignment

+For an up-to-date version of this document, see [week 8 assignment](https://github.com/INFO490/assignments/blob/master/hw8/hw8.markdown).

 ### Overview

-Welcome to the final week.
+Welcome to the final assignment.
 Your final assignment is a mini-project.
-You will come up with your own hypothesis, test the hypothesis using data mining techniques from week 8, and write an IPython notebook detailing your findings.
+You will come up with your own problem (i.e. hypothesis), test the hypothesis using data mining techniques from week 8, and write an __*IPython* notebook__ detailing your findings.
 Note that there is no template this week.
 You will get to write your own code from start to finish.
 You will find some examples of what you can do in the following sections.

-- You should state clearly what you are trying to accomplish within each task.
+- Start with the problem statement.
+State clearly what problem you are trying to solve.
+You should also state clearly what you are trying to accomplish within each task.

 - Use the 2012 Illinois ACS PUMS file (ss12pil.csv).
 You can read more about ACS PUMS [here](http://www.census.gov/acs/www/data_documentation/public_use_microdata_sample/).
 This [link](http://www.census.gov/acs/www/Downloads/data_documentation/pums/DataDict/PUMSDataDict12.pdf) is a pdf file of the data dictionary, which shows what each column (e.g. SERIALNO, AGEP, WKHP, etc.) means.

 - Cite your sources and include the URL links of the sources in your IPython notebook.
-This includes Wikipedia articles, Stack Exchange threads, Python library documentation, publicly licensed code, Python code samples, etc.
+These include Wikipedia articles, Stack Exchange threads, Python library documentation, publicly licensed code, Python code samples, etc. In short, avoid plagiarism.

-- Grading rubric (70 points total)
+- Instructor's grade (70 points total) will be determined as follows:
-    - Overall (5 points): Creativity, soundness of hypothesis and conclusion.
+    - Creativity (5 points): Think outside the box.
+    - Problem statement (10 points): Is the problem stated clearly?
+Is it interesting and reasonable?

-	- Pre-processing (5 points): How well do you seem to understand the dataset?
-Is the pre-processing reasonable?
+	- Conclusion (5 points): Is the conclusion drawn from the results sound and reasonable?

-    - Dimensional reduction
+	- Pre-processing
-        - Correctness (10 points): Does the code run and give correct output?
+	    - Correctness (5 points): Is the pre-processing done correctly?
-        - Readability (10 points): Is the code fully documented and uses good programming practices?
-Did you property cite the sources?
+		- Readibility (5 points): Is the code fully documented?
+Does it use good programming practices?
+(See [PEP 8 Style Guide for Python Code](http://legacy.python.org/dev/peps/pep-0008/))

-    - Clustering
+    - Data mining
+	    - Breadth (10 points): Did you use all the available tools (e.g. PCA, clustering, and classification) or just the bare minimum?
-        - Correctness (10 points): Does the code run and give correct output?
+        - Correctness (10 points): Does the code run?
+Does it give correct output?
-        - Readability (10 points): Is the code fully documented and uses good programming practices?
-Did you property cite the sources?
+        - Readability (10 points): Is the code fully documented?
+Does it use good programming practices?
+(See [PEP 8 Style Guide for Python Code](http://legacy.python.org/dev/peps/pep-0008/))

-    - Classification
-        - Correctness (10 points): Does the code run and give correct output?
+        - Visualization (10 points): Are the figures and plots correct?
+Are they used effectively to support your narrative?
-        - Readability (10 points): Is the code fully documented and uses good programming practices?
-Did you property cite the sources?

 ### Understanding Your Data and Pre-processing

 You might want to spend some time to go through the [data dictionary](http://www.census.gov/acs/www/Downloads/data_documentation/pums/DataDict/PUMSDataDict12.pdf) and become familiar with your dataset.
 (We are using PERSON RECORD.
 Skip to page 27.)
 You can also read more about ACS PUMS [here](http://www.census.gov/acs/www/data_documentation/public_use_microdata_sample/).

 All told, there are 286 variables (and 127,208 rows) in the dataset.
-However, analyzing all of these variables is not necessary because many of them repeat similar information and are therefore redundant.
+However, analyzing all of these variables is neither practical nor necessary because many of them repeat similar information and are therefore redundant.
 One example is AGEP (person's age) and MARHYP (year last married).
-The year a person was last married gives you a hint about the person's age, and we expect there to be a strong correlation between the two variables.
+The year a person got  married gives you a hint about the person's age, and we expect there to be a strong correlation between the two variables.
 One of them is perhaps redundant, and we can use only one variable to represent the same information.
 I will show you in the following section how to use dimensional reduction to pick the useful variables.

-But before you start doing the actual data mining, you should always first perform the necessary pre-processing.
+But before you start doing actual data mining, you should always first clean up the dataset by performing pre-processing.
 Recall that there were missing values in many of the columns.
 Pre-processing should include replacing missing values or removing the rows with bad values (although I think it's safe to assume that there are no bad values in the census data).
 In addition to the missing or bad values, there might be some statistical outliers that could skew your analysis.
 Furthermore, since each column has a different range of values, your pre-processing should include standardization (scaling) of your dataset.
 For details, see [Preprocessing data](http://scikit-learn.org/stable/modules/preprocessing.html) section of *Scikit-learn* documentation.

 I will use the following variables in this example: